 - Create a publicly available Ethics Policy to maintain openness, guide decision-making across the organisation, and ensure we do not contribute financially to, or benefit from, companies that condone racist, sexist, homophobic, ableist or transphobic behaviour.

 - Further develop and create new structures for consultation through which to learn from, and work collaboratively with, Black, Asian and minority ethnic practitioners, audiences, staff, stakeholders, peers and experts to help embed change.

 - Continue to pay all artists and freelancers fairly and on time, and review fees and rates of pay annually.
 We publish Spike Island Fees via our website.

-We will continue to publish our work on anti-racism and in support of Black Lives Matter via this page.
+We will continue to publish our work on anti-racism via this page.
 We encourage you to join our mailing list to receive our monthly newsletter and notifications of updates.

 Please also contact us if you have ideas or comments.